 The Clara Train 4.1 release is based on NVIDIA’s container for PyTorch release 21.10 with support for NVIDIA Ampere GPUs.
 Here is a list of changes and additions in this version:

 The back end has been updated with MONAI v0.8, and the configurations have been changed to be more flexible and support future changes in MONAI.
 Please see Upgrading from previous versions of Clara Train for details on converting artifacts from previous versions of Clara Train.

 Federated learning is implemented with the open source project NVIDIA FLARE, which has now been updated to version 2.0 with flexible configurations to support custom workflows and provide the ability to bring distributed computing to applications outside Clara as well.

 Links to some key features in Clara Train:

 Digital pathology in an example MMAR is now available including optimized data loading using cuCIM, which can tile large datasets on-demand and process them through a CUDA-enabled pipeline.
 It includes a trained fully convolutional classification network that works with whole-slide images.
 Along with other features in Clara, you can achieve up to a 10x speedup in training compared to other pathology pipelines.

 For Jupyter Notebooks with detailed examples, see Notebooks for Clara Train SDK

-DeepGrow is introduced in AIAA to help with cold-start in any organs/objects of interest.
+DeepGrow in AIAA can help with cold-start in annotation models for organs/objects of interest.